MultiTechSystems/MTSCellularInterface/README.md

 MTSCellularInterface provides TCP and UDP sockets, SMS messaging capabilities, and GPS location\*.

-**Versions 5.5.x of mbed-os are not currently supported by this library.
-We recommend using mbed-os-5.4.7.**

 After cloning this repository, run the setup script (setup.sh or setup.bat) to generate the version header and clone required dependencies.

 To get started with MTSCellularInterface, you just need a pointer to the library.